-A course in business computer applications for the manager.
+This course focuses in business computer applications for the manager.
 Computer models will be created to aid in forecasting, budgeting, and other decision-making processes.
-Emphasis will be placed on pro-forma financial statements as well as cash flow analysis.
+The emphasis will be placed on pro-forma financial statements as well as cash flow analysis.
 Prerequisite: Basic knowledge of Microsoft Excel.

-BUS 545 International Business Management (3)
+BUS 545 Global Business Management (3)

-This course focuses upon perspectives such as cultural, political, legal, and organizational issues in international business.
-Considers the strategy of international diversification, management of multinational enterprises, international economic relations, comparative national systems and global economy.
+This course focuses upon perspectives such as cultural, political, legal, and organizational issues in global business.
+The student considers the strategy of international diversification, management of multinational enterprises, international economic relations, comparative national systems and global economy.